|Title:||The "python" Command on Unix-Like Systems|

 python -> python2 -> python2.7 python-config -> python2-config -> python2.7-config

-Similar adjustments will be made to the Mac OS X binary installer.
+Similar adjustments were made to the Mac OS X binary installer.

-This feature will first appear in the default installation process in CPython 2.7.3.
+This feature first appeared in the default installation process in CPython 2.7.3.

 The installation commands in the CPython 3.x series already create the appropriate symlinks.
 For example, CPython 3.2 creates: